 All goods arriving at the University of Waterloo are received through Central Stores.
 Most of the receiving is controlled by the issuance of a Purchase Order, or P-Card.
 We also receive a great number of courier packages which are tracked by waybill/probill number that is cross referenced to your home department.
 If you are trying to locate a courier package, we can in most cases, track it to a location via the waybill/probill number.
 Go to the on-line tracking tab to track your package to / and from the University.
-For Purchase Order inquiries call ext.
-43811.
-For incoming courier shipments call ext.
-42262.
-You can also email us at email@example.com
+For Purchase Order inquiries and for incoming courier shipments email us at email@example.com

 LCBO ALCOHOL DELIVERIES TO THE UNIVERSITY OF WATERLOO VIA CANADA POST